 Although this provision was challenged in a high-profile lawsuit brought by the Portland Regional Chamber of Commerce, among others, in July 2021, the ME Supreme Judicial Court upheld the referendum as constitutional and a lawful exercise of voter initiative referendum powers, but the Court also held that the plain language of the ordinance was that it became effective only on January 1, 2022.
 Although many employers took the preventive and risk-averse measure of adopting the emergency-pay provision pending the outcome of this case, the emergency-pay provision will take effect for the first time on January 1, 2022.

 Does the pandemic pay increase apply to all workers?

 No. With the changes to the ordinances through this referendum, there will be no changes to any employee who works from home, for work performed from home.
 If employees are working from home some of the time, but present at the worksite for other times, they must be paid the increase during periods of on-site work.

-What if my employees are “exempt” as defined in the Fair Labor Standards Act or under Maine law?
+What if my employees are “exempt” as defined in the Fair Labor Standards Act or under ME law?

 If they are truly exempt, these increases will not apply to them.
 The Portland City Code adopts the definition of “employees” in Section 663(3) of Title 26 under state law.
 Those exemptions include the most common exemptions for the following (non-exhaustive list):